Looking for support for your finance function? Book a time with an expert.

 Startup Valuation for Fundraising

-A SaaS startup preparing for Series B funding uses DCF analysis to justify their $100 million valuation request.
+A SaaS startup preparing for Series B funding uses DCF analysis to justify its $100 million valuation request.

-The DCF model helps investors understand the economic logic behind high revenue multiples, showing how subscription economics and low marginal costs create valuable cash flow streams once customer acquisition stabilizes.
+The DCF model assists in explaining the economic rationale underpinning high revenue multiples, in that the logic related to subscription economics and the marginal cost concept provides valuable cash flow streams once the acquisition process stabilizes.

 M&A Due Diligence